-The Criminal Division, under the leadership of Assistant U.S. Attorney Tracy L. Perzel, serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
-The 40 Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
+The Criminal Division, under the leadership of Criminal Chief Tracy L. Perzel, serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
+The Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
 To accomplish that task, the lawyers, along with paralegals, legal assistants and others, work closely with grand juries as well as local, state, and federal investigative agencies.

 The Major Crimes and Priority Prosecutions Section, led by Assistant U.S. Attorney Karen B. Schommer, handles terrorism cases, cybercrime, child exploitation, human trafficking, immigration violations, identity theft, bank robberies, federal program fraud, and federal crime in Indian Country.

-The OCDETF and Violent Crime Section, led by Assistant U.S. Attorney Nathan P. Petterson, concentrates on Organized Crime Drug Enforcement Task Force cases as well as other drug, gang, and illegal gun cases, particularly those involving major criminal organizations or repeat federal offenders.
+The OCDETF and Violent Crime Section, led by Assistant U.S. Attorney Andrew S. Dunne, concentrates on Organized Crime Drug Enforcement Task Force cases as well as other drug, gang, and illegal gun cases, particularly those involving major criminal organizations or repeat federal offenders.

-The Civil Division, comprised of 11 Assistant U.S. Attorneys under the leadership of Ana H. Voss, serves to represent the United States in both affirmative and defensive civil actions in federal and State court.
+The Civil Division, under the leadership of Civil Chief Ana H. Voss, serves to represent the United States in both affirmative and defensive civil actions in federal and state court.
 Affirmative litigation includes enforcing federal environmental, fair housing, and civil rights laws as well as suing corporations and individuals for civil fraud, including health care fraud, agricultural program fraud, and federal procurement fraud.

 Defensive litigation includes Federal Tort Claims Act cases, employment discrimination lawsuits, immigration litigation, constitutional torts filed against federal officials, and defending challenges regarding the constitutionality of federal statutes.